 Many contractors have tried and true sources for the materials they use on the job.
-And these places are usually a good place to begin your materials search – but they aren’t necessarily the only or the best places for you to shop.
+These places are usually good to begin your materials search – but they aren’t necessarily the only places for you to shop.
 Thanks to the internet, you now can search out items that may cost less than if you buy them in a single location.

 Shop around, and see if you can find local places that will price match to help save on shipping or freight.
 Remember, however, to run everything by your Pro before you purchase to make sure that what you’re getting is indeed a good deal and not something that’s going to cost you later.